splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-linux-puppet.rst

 Configure auto instrumentation for Java and Node.js (Linux only)
 ====================================================================

-You can automatically instrument your Java and Node.js applications along with the Collector installation.
-Auto instrumentation removes the need to install and configure the Java or Node.js agents.
-See :ref:`zero-config` for more information.
+You can automatically instrument your Java and Node.js applications along with the Collector installation using automatic discovery.
+Automatic discovery removes the need to install and configure the Java or Node.js agents.
+See :ref:`discovery_mode` for more information.

 The following table shows the variables that you can configure for this Puppet module: